CALIFORNIA CARRY

 local laws

 All codes are from the Penal Code unless otherwise indicated.
 Codes may have omissions and abridgments made for the sake of brevity.
 All emphasis has been added, except certain terms leading definition statutes or regulations may be italicized in the original.
 All statutes and regulations should be reviewed in the original for their completeness.
 This does not constitute, nor should be implied as, legal advice.
 Always seek an attorney's advice and consult state and local laws yourself.
 User assumes all liability for use of the information provided here.
-Copyright 2022.
+As an Amazon Associate I earn from qualifying purchases.
+Copyright 2026.
+Contact.

 • Home